snowyu/amforth/doc/source/UG/windows.rst

 .. code-block:: none

-	.include "dict_core.inc"				; <-- required!
 	.include "words/estore.asm"
 	.include "words/efetch.asm"
 	.include "words/istore.asm"
 	.include "words/istore_nrww.asm"
 	.include "words/ifetch.asm"

-Note that my file starts by including the :file:`dict_core.inc` file.
-You can add additional words in your :file:`dict_appl_core.inc`, subject to space limitations in your MCU.
+This file looks almost the same for all current atmega devices.
+You'll need to change some entries only for devices from the atxmega line and some bigger atmega types.
+There are examples in the :file:`appl` directory for this.
 If you accidentally include words already included by other segments of the amforth system, you will get assembler errors for the duplicates; just remove the duplicates from your :file:`dict_appl_core.inc` file.